 - Applicants must write an essay detailing their motivation to attend a Maritime Academy OR pursue an industry apprenticeship and elaborate on how this experience will help them achieve their goals.

 - Documentary evidence demonstrating their interest in a future attendance at a Maritime Academy or industry apprenticeship program.
 Examples of such evidence are as follows:

 - Copy of email to the Admissions Department of a Maritime Academy requestions application information;

 - Copy of email to maritime industry employer regarding apprenticeship and employment opportunities.

 - The sail training experience for which they are applying must be of at least one week's duration and include at least six days at sea aboard a Tall Ships America member vessel.

 - Applicants must be between 14 and 19 years old and physically fit for sea.
 NMSS grants are awarded on an equal-opportunity bases to candidates who meet the qualifying criteria.
 The NMSS grant program does not discriminate on the basis of race, gender, creed, sexual orientation, or religious affiliation.

 Applicants should contact Tall Ships America for guidance in the application process.
 We are willing and able to help applicants find the right sailtraining program that works for their individual situation.
 The applicant should identify the sail training program of their choice at the time of application.

-Applications for the 2016 summer sailing season will be reviewed on April 4th by the Scholarships Review Committee and the awards will be announced within 14 days.
+Applications for the summer sailing season will be reviewed ona rolling basis by the Scholarship Review Committee and the awards will be announced within 14 days.